AdityaPrasadMishra/Propagator/README.md

 # Propagator
-An app which managed New item and does reliability analysis.
+An app which managed News items and does reliability analysis.